 Injury reports are required to be filled out anytime an injury takes place, or first aid is administered.
 These reports need to be filled out regardless of if the injury takes place at a home or away practice/event.
+If a Competitive Sports Supervisor is on staff, they will complete the injury report.
+If they are not present, the team is required to complete the report in IMLeagues.
 Reports need to be filled out legibly and completely.
-These injury reports must be returned to the Competitive Sports office no later than 48 hours post practice/event.
+These injury reports must be submitted to the Competitive Sports office no later than 48 hours post practice/event.